klymacks/hello-world/README.md

 # hello-world
-klymacks here
+klymacks here!
-I'm excited to learn more about programming
+I'm excited to learn more about programming.